Fox's Book of Martyrs

 As

-taken for granted, and persons were required to give such testimony against it
+for granted, and persons were required to give such

-as they were able.
-This recites that La Vaisse was commissioned by the
+testimony against it as they were able.
+This recites that La Vaisse was

-Protestants to be their executioner in ordinary, when any of their children
+commissioned by the Protestants to be their executioner in ordinary, when any

 But

-the middle of St. Stephen's Church.
-A few days after the interment of the
+middle of St. Stephen's Church.
+A few days after the interment of the deceased,

-deceased, the White Penitents performed a solemn service for him in their
+the White Penitents performed a solemn service for him in their chapel; the

-chapel; the church was hung with white, and a tomb was raised in the middle of
+church was hung with white, and a tomb was raised in the middle of it, on the

-it, on the top of which was placed a human skeleton, holding in one hand a
+top of which was placed a human skeleton, holding in one hand a paper, on which

-paper, on which was written "Abjuration of heresy," and in the other
+was written "Abjuration of heresy," and in the other a palm, the

-a palm, the emblem of martyrdom.
-The next day the Franciscans performed a
+emblem of martyrdom.
+The next day the Franciscans performed a service of the

 The capitol continued the persecution with unrelenting severity,